knreise/KNReiseAPI/Readme.md

 License
 -------
-This plugin is licensed under the Apache Software License, Version 1.1, see LICENSE.md
+This library is licensed under the Apache Software License, Version 1.1, see LICENSE.md

 Background
 ----------
-This plugin is developed by Norkart on behalf of the Norwegian arts Council as part of the ["Kultur- og naturreise demo"-project][knreise]
+This library is developed by Norkart on behalf of the Norwegian arts Council as part of the ["Kultur- og naturreise demo"-project][knreise]

 [knreise]: https://github.com/knreise/demonstratorer